kisonecat/reader2maildir/README.md

 ## Install

-Put the `.rb`'s files in a directory somewhere.
+Put the `.rb`'s in a directory somewhere.

 ## Getting Started